bradfield-csi-2/olamide/system_design/metrics_service/design.md

 * Environment Metrics
   * Metrics about the node e.g., CPU, Memory, IO e.t.c

-## Scattered thoughts
+## Incomplete thoughts

-* instrumentation api
+* Shall we use an instrumentation api
 * Question, how do we monitor the metrics service itself?
-* batching data collection
+* How can we batch data collection?
-* maybe use a resilient queue?
+* Maybe use a resilient queue?
 Maybe rabbitMQ in its HA form?
-* data collector
-* data aggregator
-* dashboard service
 * time series data?
+* How do we distribute data?
-* replicate & partition data
+  * Replication & partition data
 * How do we know the amount of tracing data each service generates?
   * Do we even need to know the amount of data?
 Or can we just have large stores?
 * Types of metrics to collect
-  * Events
+  * ~~Events~~
-  * traces
+  * ~~traces~~
   * Metrics
-* Data processor can give a mode to define new metrics
+* Data processor can provide a scripting mode to define new metrics
 * How do we represent metrics?
 Prometheus uses metrics name, labels, Timestamp, value

 ## Calculations